intersystems-community/intersystems-servermanager/README.md

   }
 ```

-XYZ can then use the extension's API to obtain the properties of a named server definition, including the password from the keychain if present:
+XYZ can then use the extension's API to obtain the properties of a named server definition:

 ```ts
   const serverManagerApi = extension.exports;